Interactive timeline - Conflict

-The Royal Armouries collection online is currently undergoing redevelopment and not available to the public.
-We hope to launch our new collections search by the end of 2014.
+The Royal Armouries collection online is currently undergoing redevelopment and is not available to the public.
+We hope to launch our new collections search in 2016.

-The Royal Armouries collection consists of some 70,000 examples of arms, armour and artillery dating from antiquity to the present day.
-It includes royal armours of the Tudor and Stuart kings; arms and armour of the English Civil Wars, including the Armoury from Littlecote House; British and foreign military weapons from the Board of Ordnance and MOD Pattern Room collections; hunting and sporting weapons, as well as an exceptional collection of oriental arms and armour.
+The Royal Armouries collection consists of some 70,000 examples of arms, armour, and artillery dating from antiquity to the present day.
+It includes royal armour of the Tudor and Stuart kings; arms and armour of the English Civil Wars, including the Armoury from Littlecote House; British and foreign military weapons from the Board of Ordnance and MOD Pattern Room collections; hunting and sporting weapons; as well as an exceptional collection of oriental arms and armour.

 Tower of London

 The Royal Armouries also has a significant collection of fine and decorative arts, and a special collection of material relating to the Tower of London, including antique prints and drawings, paintings, early photographs, stereoscopes and lantern slides, and rare books.

 The Royal Armouries library contains material relating to the history of the development and use of arms, armour, artillery, and fortifications, as well as the history of the Tower of London.

 It has special collections of original military manuals, drill books, and fencing manuals.
 The collection amounts to some 30,000 books and pamphlets, 10,000 journals and magazines, and 6,000 auction sales catalogues.

 In addition, now you can view our oil, acrylic and tempera paintings online at Your Paintings, which is a joint initiative between the BBC, the Public Catalogue Foundation (a registered charity), and participating collections and museums from across the UK.
 Our artwork is located across our three sites, click on each link below to discover what is there: